d3jawu/ectype/README.md

 `npm run build` to compile, `npm run watch` for a watcher.
 Built files go into `dist`.

-Feel free to email me about Ectype at holly@dejawu.me.
+Please feel free to email me about Ectype at holly@dejawu.me!

 ## Testing